bethgelab/imagecorruptions/README.md

 ```

 ## Credit and Changelog
-This package is an extension of the image corruption functions provided by Dan Hendrycks in the repository  [corruptions](https://github.com/hendrycks/robustness).
+This package is an extension of the image corruption functions provided by Dan Hendrycks in the repository  [corruptions](https://github.com/hendrycks/robustness); please consider citing it.
 The image corruptions implemented by Hendrycks are generalized to work on images with arbitrary image dimensions and aspect ratios aswell as on grayscale images.
-We furthermore removed the dependency to `libmagickwand` and the python api `Wand` and reimplemented the `motion_blur` in python.
+We furthermore removed the dependency to `libmagickwand` and the python api `Wand` and reimplemented `motion_blur` in python.